brightmart/bert_language_understanding/README.md

 ##  TODO
 1.special handle first token [cls] as input and classification [DONE]

-2.position embedding is not shared between with pretrain and fine-tuning yet.
+2.position embedding is not shared between with pretrain and fine-tuning yet. since here on pre-train stage length is shorter than

+fine-tuning stage.

 3.pre-train withfine_tuning: need load vocabulary of tokens from pre-train stage, but labels from real task.
 [DONE]

+4.learning rate should be smaller when fine-tuning.

+## Problems Need to be Solved
+1. [top problem currently]
+why loss of pre-train stage is decrease for early stage, but loss is still not so small(e.g. loss=8.0)? even with

+more pre-train data, loss is still not small.

 ## Reference
 1. <a href='https://arxiv.org/abs/1706.03762'>Attention Is All You Need</a>